Online HR Toolkit

 If you have any employees being transferred under TUPE, ensure you carry out due diligence in determining whether any custom and practice is applicable, as you may be liable to continue this post transfer.

-It is vital that you, as an employer have a comprehensive and robust contract of employment and policies which clearly defines your position, stating that such terms and conditions, policies and procedures are discretionary and are subject to change by you.
+It is vital that you, as an employer, have a comprehensive and robust contract of employment and policies which clearly define your position, stating that such terms and conditions, policies and procedures are discretionary and are subject to change by you.